tr0njavolta/katacoda-dev/terraform-sentinel/step3.md

 Review the mock data provided for you. `mock-tfplan-v2.sentinel`{{open}}

-At line 131, the mock contains the tags for the configuration.
+At line 133, the mock contains the tags for the configuration.
 To create a failing scenario, replace the tag identifiers for different values.
 These tag identifiers search for an exact match so any additional text will cause a failure.

-If you have trouble finding the specific line, search for #TAGVALUE in the file
+If you have trouble finding the specific line, search for "<UPDATE_ID>" in the file

 ```
 				"tags": {